Court Says No Fraud, So IRS Finds Friendlier Court

 Say you are convicted of a tax crime and the criminal judge finds that your conduct has not risen to the level of tax fraud.
 Should a civil court later say that this same conduct does in fact rise to the level of tax fraud?
 In Maciel v.
-Commissioner, the Ninth Circuit Court of Appeals says that the second court can make this contradictory finding that the same conduct amounted to tax fraud.
+Commissioner, the Ninth Circuit Court of Appeals concludes that the second court can make this contradictory finding that the same conduct amounted to tax fraud.

-Maciel understated his income of several of his tax returns and the understatement was discovered by the IRS during a routine tax audit.
 The IRS charged Maciel with two counts of tax evasion and then reduced the charges to two courts of willfully filing a false tax return.

 Macel entered into a plea agreement with the Department of Justice.
-During the hearing, the government made this very convincing argument: “there appeared to be ‘some intent on [Maciel’s] part to do something.’”
+During the hearing, the government made this very convincing argument: “there appeared to be some intent on [Maciel’s] part to do something.”

 The judge explained that: